Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

 ---

-(_The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination._){: .align-right }
+<p style="text-align: right;">The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination.</p>

-_- Michael Faraday -_
+<p style="text-align: right;">Michael Faraday</p>

 Welcome to my personal webpage!